TomFouk/The-Magic-Number/README.md

 Ask me if you want the original files.

+# Important

+If you want to use the source files, you need to install ElectronJS with npm for example

+# Download

 You can download here the Windows and MacOS version :

 Windows 64x : Coming soon